Nursing Home Neglect & Abuse Lawyer

 - Class B: Class B citations carry fines from $100 to $1000 and are issued for violations which have a direct or immediate relationship to health, safety, or security, but do not qualify as A or AA citations.

-Nursing home abuse can diverge as neglect or intentional harm.
+Abuse in retirement and nursing homes can be categorized either as neglect or intentional harm.
 When neglect is the issue, a patient may not be given sufficient food or nutrition, the right medication or dose, or proper medical equipment or living commodities.
-Failure to pay attention to these aspects in a senior's care can cause fatal disease and debilitating pain ranging from bed sores to malnutrition, overdose, and even gangrene.
-Some of these symptoms can be seen at the Whittier Facility in Los Angeles County, California.
+Failure to pay attention to these aspects in a senior's care can cause serious disease and death ranging from bed sores to malnutrition, overdose, and even gangrene.
 Look at the signs, and call a professional if you are suspect of abuse and wish to get compensated for suffering and medical costs.